alexandertataurov/fin-model/frontend/refactor-log.md

 - replaced hard-coded colors in `FileUploadDropzone`
 - tokenized colors in `WaterfallChart`
 - replaced sensitivity colors in `ParameterEditor`
+- removed MUI-based `ThemeToggle` component and updated imports
+- switched App and tests to new ThemeProvider

 ### Pending
 - consolidate UI directories into one